-When a business is presented with a resale certificate, it is the seller’s responsibility to verify the buyer’s information is correct and maintain records to demonstrate the seller’s due diligence.
-Failing to verify this information may put the liability of paying Ohio sales taxes on the seller.
+When a business is presented with a resale certificate, the burden of proof is on the seller to verify that the buyer’s information is correct and to keep these records.

 Before accepting a resale certificate, a seller should:

-- Verify the purchaser’s Ohio Vendor License is active by downloading the List of Active Vendors from the Department of Taxation.
+2) Verify the purchaser’s Ohio Vendor License is active on the Department of Taxation’s website.

 – The first 88 tabs of the report are for active county Vendor’s Licenses.
 The first tab is “County VL_1,” which refers to Adams County, while the last county tab, “County VL_88,” is Wyandot County.